-Secondly, find a business of interest.
+Secondly, find a small business of interest.
 Check out the business’ details and get an idea of the company vision, goals, how they plan to reach them, etc.

 Finally, when you find a business you want to invest in, reserve bonds at the lowest yield or bid in the auction for a higher yield.
 Think eBay style.
 There is a limited number of bonds and other investors can outbid you so plan accordingly.